DEVA8459/Javascript-/js_coding_interview/A-JsCodingQue.md

 console.log(AddNum) //10

 // note- let Arr="1234" agar aisa diya ho to bhi same karne ka
-// it alsouse full to put number into " " if number is very large other wose you get  0 0 0
+// it also usefull to put number into " " if number is very large other wise you get  0 0 0

 const num=123456789123484894998